photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 PhotoPrism and MariaDB on ARMv7-based entry-level devices like the Synology DS218j.

 !!! tldr ""
-    We take no responsibility for instability or performance issues if your NAS does not meet the minimum requirements.
+    We take no responsibility for instability or performance problems if your NAS does not meet the minimum requirements.
     RAW image conversion and TensorFlow are disabled on devices with 1 GB or less memory.

 ## Setup using Docker ##